Are We Asking the Right Questions? On Ambiguity in Natural Language Queries for Tabular Data Analysis: Evaluation Setup for Classifying Queries

 To validate the performance and reliability of this LLM-classifier, we manually annotated a stratified sample of 145 queries.
 The annotation was conducted individually by two data-science experts using the same framework as the LLM.
 We then calculated the agreement between the two human annotators (Inter-Annotator Agreement) and the agreement between each annotator and the LLM-judge's final classification.

 The results are presented in Table \ref{tab:data_independence_agreement}.
+Cohen's $\kappa$ scores show moderate inter-annotator agreement for structural and value references, relfecting genuine difficulty in judging whether specific terms or values constitute privileged knowledge.
+However, the LLM-judge achieves higher $\kappa$ with each annotator than the annotators achieve with each other across all dimensions, indicating that the classifier performs at or above human level.
+On the aggregate data-independence classification used in Figure~\ref{fig:data_privileged_queries}, the LLM-judge reaches substantial agreement with both annotators ($\kappa = 0.704$ and $0.600$).

 The classifier shows high agreement with human experts, particularly for Structural References and Container References.
 While Value References had a lower inter-annotator agreement (0.676), the LLM-judge's alignment with both annotators (0.690 and 0.903) is strong, confirming its effectiveness for this task.

 \FloatBarrier